NP-TWN/.github/.github/ISSUE_TEMPLATE/datalake-data mart request.md

 ---
-name: data mart of data lake request
+name: Data mart of data lake request
 about: Create a metric to understand business
 title: 'datalake/datamart'
 labels: 'Type: datalake'